MyLindenius/iot_project/README.md

 To scale this project further, a self hosted data visualization application would be a great opportunity.
 A option that I looked into but decided not to use this time was TIG Stack.
 TIG Stack consists of Telegraf, InfluxDB and, Grafana.
+This option would also be great if you want to save the data that you collect for more than 1 month without having to pay a premium.

 ## Code
 For the code, there is three parts that are extra interesting to understand.